quentpilot/webhook-pusher/README.md

 ## Documentation
 - Navigate to https://localhost:8001/api/swagger to retrieve a Swagger documentation
-- Navigate to https://localhost:8001/api/doc to retrieve complete documentation
+- Navigate to https://localhost:8001/api/doc to retrieve the complete documentation

 ## Main Endpoint Documentation
 ### Send Webhook